SumiSastri/typescript-with-react/react-redux-ts/readme.md

 # React-Redux-TypeScript

-This section is a project using React-Redux & TypeScript.
+This section is a project using React, React-Redux, React-Hooks & TypeScript,  builds react project with webpack and babel.
+Uses in-line CSS.

 Level-intermediatory.
-Requires prior fundamentalsof JavaScript, TypeScript, Node, React & Redux.
+Requires prior fundamentals of JavaScript, TypeScript, Node, React & Redux.

 ##### Scaffolding & File Structure - building from scratch with webpack and babel
 Babel documentation: [https://babeljs.io/docs/en]